-This song is about an incident that took place on October 4, 1986 when the CBS news anchor Dan Rather was attacked on a New York City sidewalk by a crazed man yelling "Kenneth, what is the frequency."
+This song is about an incident that took place on October 4, 1986, when the CBS news anchor Dan Rather was attacked on a New York City sidewalk by a crazed man yelling "Kenneth, what is the frequency."
 The man turned out to be William Tager, who was caught after he killed a stagehand outside of the Today show studios on August 31, 1994.
-Tager, who was sentenced to 25 years in prison, said he was convinced the media was beaming signals into his head, and that he was on a mission to determine their frequencies.
+Tager, who was sentenced to 25 years in prison, said he was convinced the media was beaming signals into his head, and he was on a mission to determine their frequencies.